dotnet/designs/accepted/2023/feature-switch-attributes.md

 }

 [AttributeUsage(AttributeTargets.Class, Inherited = false)]
-class FeatureNameAttribute : Attribute
+class FeatureSwitchDefinitionAttribute : Attribute
 {
     public string Name { get; }

-    public FeatureNameAttribute(string name) {
+    public FeatureSwitchDefinitionAttribute(string name) {
         Name = name;
     }
 }
 ```

-The analyzer would validate that `FeatureGuardAttribute` and `FeatureCheckAttribute` attribute arguments are derived classes of `FeatureAttribute`, and that `FeatureNameAttribute` is only placed on derived classes of `FeatureAttribute`.
+The analyzer would validate that `FeatureGuardAttribute` and `FeatureCheckAttribute` attribute arguments are derived classes of `FeatureAttribute`, and that `FeatureSwitchDefinitionAttribute` is only placed on derived classes of `FeatureAttribute`.

 We could use this model even for feature switches similar to `StartupHookSupport`, which don't currently have a `StartupHookSupportAttribute`.
 There's no need to actually annotate related APIs with the attribute if that is overkill for a small feature.
 In this case the attribute definition would just serve as metadata that allows us to define a feature switch in a uniform way.